Senior Vice President and UK Initiative Lead

-Tom Kibasi is the Senior Vice President of Strategy for Flagship’s Preemptive Medicine and Health Security initiative.
-He is responsible for supporting the development, launch, and management of Flagship’s efforts to originate and grow a new generation of companies aimed at preempting, predicting, preventing and/or delaying novel pathogens and chronic diseases.
+Tom Kibasi is the Senior Vice President for Flagship Pioneering UK, where he leads the London office that connects the Flagship eco-system of companies to the UK life sciences eco-system.
+Tom is also responsible for strategy for our Preemptive Health & Medicine initiative where he supports the development, launch, and management of Flagship’s efforts to originate and grow a new generation of companies aimed at preempting, predicting, preventing and/or delaying novel pathogens and chronic diseases.

 Tom brings a wealth of healthcare and public policy experience to this role.
 He is the former director of the Institute for Public Policy Research, where he founded and chaired the Commission on Economic Justice, and made a significant impact in areas ranging from the funding and reform of the health and care system, real choices on Brexit, and recasting the relationship between tech and society.